-Psychology interns will complete a six months rotation at Highridge Family Center.
-The intern, under the supervision of a licensed psychologist, is responsible for providing family, group, individual, and milieu therapy to residents of Highridge, working in the same capacity as the other dorms' therapists.
+During the residential rotation at Highridge Family Center, interns, under the supervision of licensed psychologists, are responsible for providing family, group, individual, and milieu therapy to residents of Highridge, working in the same capacity as staff therapists.
 Additionally, the intern will participate in weekly multidisciplinary treatment team meetings, case conferences, multi-family groups, staff consultations, and presentations to parents.